 Whilst primarily intended for students at the beginning of their career, it provides an overview of the total design influences for those with some previous experience in submarine system and equipment design and development.

-The course is arranged for a nine-week period in the Autumn Term starting mid-October and ending mid-December.
-The first three weeks are mainly devoted to lectures on various topics given by UCL staff and visiting expert lecturers.
-From assigned scenarios the students, usually in groups of two, develop a set of operational requirements and cost budgets.
+The course is arranged for a nine-week period in the First Term starting in mid-October and ending in mid-December.
+The first four weeks are mainly devoted to lectures on various topics given by UCL staff and visiting expert lecturers.
+From assigned scenarios the students, usually in groups of four, develop a set of operational requirements and cost budgets.
 After agreement with staff, the students use the remainder of the course to produce a feasible design to satisfy the requirements.
 Advice and guidance is provided continuously by the permanent staff and a number of informal presentations attended by experienced designers are made by the teams to assess progress.
 In the final week students make a formal presentation of their designs to an invited audience of senior designers and representatives of the student sponsors.

 The course is open to all nationalities whether sponsored by government, commercial company or as private individuals.
 No specific qualifications are required however students are expected to be at least of graduate level in engineering.
 The course is conducted in English and overseas students would be expected to have a good working knowledge of this language.

 Naval Architecture & Marine Engineering Office